UVA-DSI/sensenet/README.md

 ## Contact and licensing info

+Check the AUTHORS file for the list of contributors.
+For more information about the project, contact the project contributors.

-Reach out to LF Murillo (@unixjazz) for more information about the project.
-Source files are released in the public domain, unless specified in the LICENSE file included in the directory of a library component or build tool we use.
-All the documentation is released as 'CC-BY-SA-4.0-international'.
+All software is licensed as GPLv3; all hardware is licensed as CERN-OHL-S-v2, and all documentation is released as 'CC-BY-SA-4.0 International', unless specified in the LICENSE file included in the directory of a library component or build tool we use.

 __Happy environmental sensing and hw hacking!__

----
-Sign-off: LFRM, 08-19-2019